Waveframe-Labs/Aurora-Research-Initiative/governance/CHANGE_CONTROL_AND_VERSIONING_POLICY.md

 CRI-CORE, Waveframe Labs, and all affiliated case studies.

-It establishes a **dual versioning model** and mandates **global ecosystem release tagging** to ensure reproducibility, auditability, and long-term institutional stability.
+It establishes a **dual versioning model** and mandates **global ecosystem release tagging** to ensure reproducibility, auditability, and long-term institutional stability, while preserving scalability and minimizing unnecessary release noise.

 ---